Linaro/Connect/_posts/lcu14/2015-06-30-lcu14-205-multi-arch-compiler-driver.markdown

 ---
-amazon_s3_presentation_url: https://static.linaro.org/connect/hkg15/Videos/09-16-Tuesday/LCU14-205.pdf
+amazon_s3_presentation_url: None
-amazon_s3_video_url: https://static.linaro.org/connect/lcu14/videos/09-16-Tuesday/LCU14-205-+Multi-arch+compiler+driver.mp4
+amazon_s3_video_url: https://static.linaro.org/connect/lcu14/videos/09-16-Tuesday/LCU14-205-%20Multi-arch%20compiler%20driver.mp4
 author: connect
 categories:
   - lcu14
 comments: true
 date: 2015-06-30 17:09:17
+excerpt:
-excerpt: This session will provide an overview of the foundations of a multi-arch compiler driver and discuss necessary support in GCC, LLVM, multi-arch enablement (in both), and bug reporting.
+  This session will provide an overview of the foundations of a multi-arch compiler driver and discuss necessary support in GCC, LLVM, multi-arch enablement (in both), and bug reporting.
 The eventual goal of a unified driver will be a compiler driver that has a common set of feature flags that can invoke the desired compiler,